#1 We’ll talk—a lot.

 We also want to have responsive pelvic floor and core muscles, because muscles can’t ever be that strong if they’re restricted or stuck.

-Things like your pelvic health history (big babies, forceps, etc.), your activity levels, and your lifestyle determine the strength and responsiveness of your core and pelvic floor, but a little exercise and education makes almost anything possible.
-Together, we can make dancing, running, crossfit, and even sports possible for you!
+Things like your pelvic health history (big babies, forceps, etc.), your activity levels, and your lifestyle determine the strength and responsiveness of your core and pelvic floor.
+Still, a little exercise and education make almost anything possible.
+Together, we can make dancing, running, CrossFit, and even sports possible for you!

 Q: Will I need an internal physical exam?

 This will be up to you.
-Not everyone wants to have an internal pelvic floor physio exam, and we can make very accurate assumptions about the issue by taking an in-depth history.
-If you’re not open to an exam, you don’t have to have one.
+Not everyone wants an internal pelvic floor physio exam, and we can make very accurate assumptions about the issue by taking an in-depth history.
+You don’t have to have one if you’re not open to an exam.

-But, if you do need an exam, know that it’s a totally normal part of our day.
+But if you need an exam, know it’s a regular part of our day.
 It can even be a good experience!
-98% of women comment that they’re very happy having had an exam, because they feel better knowing what’s going on with their Pelvic Floor.
+98% of women comment that they’re pleased having had an exam, because they feel better knowing what’s going on with their Pelvic Floor.

-Often, after finding out more about the roles of the pelvic floor and starting work on a program, our clients choose to have an exam to confirm what they’re feeling (or not feeling).
+Often, after learning more about the pelvic floor’s roles and starting work on a program, our clients choose to have an exam to confirm what they’re feeling (or not feeling).

 Q: How can you assess me if you don’t touch me?

-Some things do require a physical exam (like if we want to check for a prolapse, or determine degree of a ligament sprain), but many things do not.
-As we mentioned above, often a thorough history gives us much of the information we need.
+Some things require a physical exam (like checking for a prolapse or determining the degree of a ligament sprain), but many do not.
+As we mentioned above, a thorough history often gives us much of the information we need.

-If you can’t book an in-person clinic visit right now because of COVID-19 or geographical barriers, we can easily set up a treatment program you can do from a distance.
-I would recommend we start our treatments via telehealth.
-We will get meet earlier and get going on your path to feeling better.
+If it’s challenging to come into the clinic, we can easily set up a treatment program you can do from a distance.
+I often recommend we start our treatments via telehealth.
+We will meet earlier and get you on your path to feeling better.

 Q: If I book an online session, how will you know if I’m doing the exercises right?

-Two ways: First, we’ll watch as you do the exercises with the most common errors in mind, so we can correct them if we see them.
-Second, by asking you to feel what’s going on, and tell us.
+There are two ways: First, we’ll watch as you do the exercises, keeping the most common errors in mind, so we can correct them if we see them.
+Second, we’ll ask you to feel what’s going on and tell us.

-We’ll also give you the background info you need to fully understand why you’re doing each exercise, which will make it much harder to do any of them wrong.
+We’ll also give you the background info to fully understand why you’re doing each exercise, making it much harder to do anything wrong.
 Once you understand why you’re doing an exercise, you’ll easily know when you’re not getting the results you want.

-Q: For online appointments, can you tell if I’m moving right, and if my posture is okay?
+Q: Can you tell me if I’m moving right and if my posture is okay for online appointments?

 Yes!
 I can tell if you’re moving “ right.”
 But it’s worth noting that posture and alignment, which have been historically given a lot of energy and time, are now being reevaluated.
-Research tells us we need to rethink the emphasis on them, and the medical world is re-learning postural rules.
+Research tells us we must rethink their emphasis, and the medical world is re-learning postural rules.

-Often, movements and exercises are not wrong– if anything they just may not give you the results you want.
+Often, movements and exercises are not wrong—in fact, they may not give you the results you want.

 Dr. Greg Lehman does a great job of explaining that perfect posture doesn’t exist!